jtremback/cross-chain-validation/spec/valset-update-protocol.md

   - Transaction-driven state transitions: These are the state transitions that are driven by the relayer.
 Namely, these transitions are activated since communication between the two blockchains takes place.
 E.g., some packet is received via the IBC communication, a timeout has elapsed for a packet, acknowledgment for a packet is received.

   - Time-driven state transitions: These transitions are activated since some time has elapsed.
-As we will present in the rest of the document, time-driven state transitions help us determine when the unbonding period, measured at the baby blockchain, has elapsed for a validator.
+As we will present in the rest of the document, time-driven state transitions help us determine when the unbonding period, measured at the baby blockchain, has elapsed for a validator set.

-  In the rest of the section, we will discuss the aforementioned state transitions in more detail.
+In the rest of the document, we will discuss the aforementioned state transitions in more detail.

 ## State Machine for a Single Validator Set Change demand

 For simplicity in presentation, in this section we consider a *single* validator set change demand, that is, we assume that this demand will be a single committed validator set change demand in a block at the parent blockchain.
 (If the relayer successfully transmits the protocol packet) this demand will result the validator set change indeed taking place at the baby blockchain.
 However, in principle multiple demands can be issued before the first of those is finished.
-This leads to concurrency, and intermediate validator set changes are not visible in the validator sets of the baby chain.
-Note, that this does not influence the (un)staking logic.
+This leads to concurrency, and intermediate validator set changes may not be visible in the validator sets of the baby chain.
 We will discuss concurrency effects below.

 We first describe the lifetime of a validator set change demand.
 First, the staking module of the parent blockchain issues this demand by initiating the sending of the packet to the baby blockchain.
 Once this packet is received by the baby blockchain, the validator set of the baby blockchain is updated to reflect the received packet and, from this point on, the "new" validator set is operating the baby blockchain.
 However, once the validator set of the baby blockchain is updated, the "old" validator set starts unbonding.
 Once the unbonding period for the validator set elapses, the *UnbondingOver* packet is sent to the parent blockchain.
 Lastly, when the *UnbondingOver* packet is received by the parent blockchain, the stake of the validators is unfrozen.

 We now present the state machine for this case.
 ![image](../images/data_flow.png)